GTErickson/Email-Checklist/README.md

 This application aims to shave time off of sifting through emails via AI integration.

-How To Run Application
+How To Run the Application
 ---
 1. Clone repository
-2. Install depencencies
+2. Install dependencies
-3. Update the .env file with your email credentials]
+3. Update the .env file with your email credentials
 4. run app.py

 Upcoming Improvements:
 ---
 - Spam filtering
-- More readable email list
+- Update documentation
+- Separate components into their own files
-- AI generation for checklist
+- AI generation for the checklist